Inquire: Why Pay Attention?

 Reflect: What Works Best?

-Mastering the types of attention getters can be tough.
-But, there is an easy way to know what kind to use.
+While mastering the different types of attention getters can be tough, there is an easy way to know which kind to use.
 Different listening styles like different kinds of information, so thinking about what kind of listeners are in your audience can help you know what attention getter to use.

 Listening Styles and Attention Getters

 People-oriented listeners — those who like personal connection and emotional appeals — like jokes and narratives.
 If you have an audience composed of individuals who want to connect with you on a personal level, try giving them what they want.
 Have something they can feel sympathetic or empathetic toward, or have something that makes them feel good about the situation.